Igglybuff/awesome-piracy/readme.md

 - [/r/Usenet](https://www.reddit.com/r/Usenet) :star2: a thriving community dedicated to helping users old and new understand and use usenet.
 - [/r/UsenetInvites](https://www.reddit.com/r/UsenetInvites) Requests and offers for Usenet indexers
 - [NZBLINK](https://nzblnk.info/) The NZBLNK™ URI scheme defines the format of NZBLNK™ links to identify binary Usenet content and supplies some extra information to handle that content correct (similar to magnet links, but for NZBs).
+- [Usenet-Uploaders](https://github.com/animetosho/Nyuu/wiki/Usenet-Uploaders) Table of applications for uploading content to Usenet

 ### Usenet Providers
-- [Usenet Services Map](https://www.reddit.com/r/Usenet/comments/9mo9eg/Usenet_services_map_updated/) Mind map by /u/thepageunit
+- [Usenet Services Map](https://commons.wikimedia.org/wiki/File:Usenet_Services_MindMap.svg) Mind map by /u/thepageunit
 - [Usenet Providers and Backbones](https://commons.wikimedia.org/wiki/File:Usenet_Providers_and_Backbones.svg) This is a simple overview of the current companies, backbones, providers and resellers in the Usenet landscape.
 - [Eweka](https://www.eweka.nl/) Netherlands-based Usenet provider
 - [Newsdemon](https://www.newsdemon.com/) Cheap and cheerful Usenet provider with frequent discounts